Photo:Nibutani folk handicraft association

 History

-For many centuries Ainu women have spun threads from tree bark fiber, and woven fabric to make durable clothing for their families.
-Traditionally the Ainu had no written language and to establish the history of the fabric we must rely on Japanese written documents which state the demand for attoushi as a craft increased in the latter half of the 18th century as the trade between the Ainu and Japanese developed.
-According to one of the documents recorded by the Abashiri City History Editing Committee in 1958, in the year 1792 “Three rolls of attoushi and two rolls of attoushi with a hand length margin” were exchanged for “A bag of rice (approx. 14.4 liters)”.
-It seems that Ainu living in inland with no access to marine products, were developing crafts for trade.
-A boom of folk crafts had occurred in the 1930s and Nibutani-attoushi became a source of income for the Ainu people.
-Even men joined in the collection of tree bark and production of the fabric evolved into a proper local handcraft industry.
-Craft trading companies had increased the volume of purchases from the end of 1945.
-Labor was divided into the spinning of threads and weaving.
-The whole area focused their efforts into creating a mass production system for attoushi.
-Nibutani-attoushi, along with Nibutani Ita, became a traditional craft designated by the Ministry of Economy, Trade and Industry for the first time in Hokkaido in March 2013.
+Ainu women have spun threads from tree bark fiber, and woven fabric to make durable clothing for their families for a very long time.
+As the Ainu had no written language, we can only know the history of the fabric from Japanese written documents.
+It is recorded in these documents that demand for Nibutani bark cloth increased in the latter half of the 18th century as trade between the Ainu and Japanese developed.
+According to a document recorded by the Abashiri City History Editing Committee in 1958, in the year 1792 “three rolls of attushi and two rolls of attushi with a hand length margin” were exchanged for “a bag of rice (approx. 14.4 liters)”.
+According to old documents, it seems that Ainu living inland with no access to marine products were developing crafts for trade.
+Craft trading companies increased the volume of purchases from the end of 1945, and when the folk craft boom occurred in the 1950s, production of Nibutani Bark Cloth became a local business.
+Men joined in the collection of tree bark, labor was divided into the spinning of threads and weaving, and they created a mass production system.
+Nibutani Bark Cloth, along with Nibutani Carved Trays, were designated by the Ministry of Economy, Trade and Industry as a traditional craft in March 2013.
+They were the first to be designated as a traditional craft in Hokkaido.

 - 1. Collecting tree bark

-Although there is no rainy season in Hokkaido, as trees hold more moisture than usual in June making them easier to peel, whole families would harvest bark from Manchurian Elms and Japanese Limes in early summer.
-Manchurian Elms with branches 15 – 20cm in diameter and with fewer joints are ideal for peeling.
-Using a hatchet, cuts are made 30 – 40cm above the base of the tree; only the surface of the bark is cut, as it is important not to damage the wood part.
-Peeling is delicate work requiring both hands to lift the bark straight up with the aim of removing a 7 to 8cm wide strip.
-The bark is worked free by twisting and shaking; the longer the strip the better, as this gives longer and higher quality threads.
+Although there is no rainy season in Hokkaido, as trees hold more moisture than usual in June making them easier to peel, bark from Manchurian Elms and Japanese Limes are collected in early summer.
+Manchurian Elms with branches 15 to 20 centimeters in diameter and with fewer joints are chosen.
+Using a hatchet, cuts are made 30 to 40 centimeters above the base of the tree; only the surface of the bark is cut, as it is important not to damage the wood part.
+Peeling is delicate work requiring both hands to lift the bark straight up with the aim of removing a 7 to 8 centimeter wide strip.
+The bark is worked free by twisting and shaking; the longer the strip the better, as longer and higher quality threads can be made.

-- 2. The coarse outer layer is peeled Mountains and the bark is taken home as soon as possible to prevent drying.
-The bark is bent and the coarse outer layer carefully and thoroughly peeled from the bent crack.
+The rough outer layer of the bark is peeled in the mountains, and the soft inner layer of the bark is taken home as soon as possible to prevent drying.
+The bark is bent, and the rough outer layer is carefully and thoroughly peeled from the bent crack.
 Occasionally a hatchet is used to make it easier.
-The inside layer of the bark is folded and fastened by the same inside layer of bark.
+The inner layer of the bark is folded and bundled with the same inner layer of bark.

-The collected inside layers of the bark are stretched and dried for 2 to 3 days; they can then be stored for many years.
-The dried inside layers of the bark are fastened in preparation for boiling with wood ash; this will soften the thinly layered inside layers and make it easier to separate them from each other.
-First the bark is added, the water brought to the boil again, ash added, and the pot covered with a lid and left to boil for several hours, making sure to thoroughly mix the contents to ensure even penetration of the alkaline brew into the bark.
+The collected inner layers of the bark are stretched and dried for two to three days; they can then be stored for many years by drying in this way.
+The dried inner layers of the bark are bundled in preparation for boiling with wood ash; this will soften the thinly layered inside layers and make it easier to separate.
+The bark is placed in boiling water, and just before it starts to boil again, wood ash is added.
+The pot is then covered with a lid and simmered for several hours, while thoroughly mixing to make sure the alkaline brew penetrates evenly into the bark.

-The bark is removed and any slime from the reddish brown bark is thoroughly washed out in a stream; slime weakens the threads.
+The boiled and softened bark that has become a reddish brown color is washed thoroughly in running water to remove and any sliminess as slime weakens the threads.
 When the fiber layers come apart they are kneaded and peeled while being careful not to make the fiber too thin or uneven.

 - 6. Shredding the fiber

-After drying, fibers are once again softened in water to make it easier to peel the inside layers as thin as possible so that each sheet becomes a single layer.
-Then each sheet of single layer fiber is shredded into 2mm wide strips and left to dry.
+After drying, fibers are once again softened in water to make it easier to peel the inner layers as thin as possible so that each sheet becomes a single layer.
+Then each sheet of single layer fiber is shredded into 2 millimeter wide strips and is dried again.

-The shredded fiber is lightly twisted and spun using weaver’s knots to make one long thread; this is very time consuming and it is said that it takes almost a month to make one skein.
+The shredded fiber is lightly twisted and spun into one long thread; this is very time consuming and it is said that it takes almost a month to make one ball of thread.

-- 8. Setting the warp threads to the loom
+- 8. Setting the warp threads on the loom

-As the warp threads should be longer than the length of fabric the work is mainly done outside on a windless day to prevent the thread becoming entangled and ensure even lengths.
-Two stakes are hammered into the ground some distance apart and the part of the loom, where the weft threads are set is attached to one of them.
-Threads are set by two people, one walks between the stakes feeding out the threads, and the other sets them on the loom.
-When this process is finished, the warp threads are fastened at 70 – 90cm intervals.
-The stakes are pulled up and the loom carried inside now ready for the weaver.
+As the warp threads should be longer than the length of fabric, the work is mainly done outside on a windless day to prevent the thread from becoming entangled and to ensure even lengths.
+A stake is hammered into the ground to fix the part of the loom where the warp threads are set, and another stake is hammered in the ground to hold the threads on the opposite side.
+Threads are set by two people.
+One walks between the stakes feeding out the threads, and the other sets them on the loom.
+When this is finished, the warp threads are bundled at intervals of 70 to 90 centimeters.
+The stakes are then removed and this process is finished.

-Attoushi karape is an ancient loom that refers to the koshibata (backstrap loom).
-One end of the warp threads is fixed to a pillar or similar and the other end is fixed to the loom.
-Then, a weaver while sitting puts a cloth on their waist and pulls the threads through to weave.
-The woven fabric is rolled up and left on the floor while the weaver continues to weave while moving forward.
+Attushi karape is a kind of ancient loom called koshibata (backstrap loom).
+One end of the warp threads is fixed to a pillar or something similar and the other end is fixed to the loom and on the waist of the weaver.
+The weaver sits and puts a cloth on his waist and pulls the threads while weaving.
+The woven fabric is left on the floor and rolled up while the weaver continues to weave while moving forward.

 Biratori Ainu Bunka Joho Center